 Location Evacuation Shelter Building J- Allied Health Proceed east of J building and cross the access road.
 Occupants should assemble in the first floor auditorium.
 Building K- Academic Services Proceed north of K building across the faculty parking lot and to the grassy area.
 Occupants should assemble in the hallways of the first floor of the building.
 Close all doors windows.
 Do not remain in offices with exposed windows.
 Building L- Nursing Proceed to the front lawn (west side) of the Nursing building Occupants should assemble in the first floor auditorium.
 Building M- Bookstore Proceed south across the student parking lot to the grassy area.
 Occupants should assemble in the rear office.
-Darton Commons Proceed to east side of building (by woods).
+West Commons Proceed to east side of building (by woods).
 Occupants should assemble in the hallways of the first floor of the building.
 Close all doors windows.
 Do not remain in offices with exposed windows.
 Bathroom also suitable for shelter.
-Darton Village South Proceed to grass area located near northeast corner of Foundation Lane.
+Village South (West) Proceed to grass area located near northeast corner of Foundation Lane.
 Occupants should assemble in the hallways of the first floor of the building.
 Close all doors windows.
 Do not remain in offices with exposed windows.
 Bathrooms also suitable for shelter.

-Location Evacuation Shelter Cordele Campus First Floor Exits are located in each corner of the first floor.
+Location Evacuation Shelter New Fine Arts Building East Campus Exits are located in each corner of the building.
+Proceed into the parking lot Occupants should assemble in hallway.
+First floor rooms without windows and bathroom are most suitable for shelter.
+Second Floor Take nearest exit down the stairs to the first floor then proceed to the nearest exit.
+Proceed across the street in to parking lot.
+Occupants should assemble in hallway of the first floor of the building.
+Do not remain on the upper floors.
+Stay away from rooms with exposed windows.
+Third Floor Take nearest exit down the stairs to the first floor then proceed to the nearest exit.
+Proceed across the street in to parking lot.
+Occupants should assemble in the hallways of the first floor of the building.
+Close all doors and windows.
+Bathrooms also suitable for shelter.
+Cordele Campus First Floor Exits are located in each corner of the first floor.
 Proceed across the street into parking lot.
 Occupants should assemble in the bathrooms.
 Third Floor Take nearest exit down the stairs to the first floor then proceed to the nearest exit.
-Proceed across the street into parking lot.
+Proceed across the street in to parking lot.
 Occupants should assemble in the hallways of the first floor of the building.
 Close all doors and windows.
 Do not remain in offices with exposed windows.
 Bathrooms also suitable for shelter.